-This page is dedicated to collating posts that deal with arguments about the proper subjects of baptism.
+This page is dedicated to collating posts that deal with theological and historical arguments, especially relating to the history of the Particular Baptists and the theology of the proper subjects of baptism.
 Please read this brief introduction which will contextualize, I hope, any posts found below.

 Polemical theology must be handled delicately.
-Great, now you’re thinking about the Wicked Witch of the West.
-You weren’t?
-Great, now you are.
-Anyway, as we were saying, polemical theology must be handled delicately.
 The purpose must not be to triumph over an adversary, but to win a brother.
 It must not be an “us vs. them” scenario.
 And the authority and force of the arguments must come not from personality or pressure but from the soundness of the reasons provided.

 As a Reformed Baptist, confessing the Second London Baptist Confession my closest theological family, friends, and allies are those of the Reformed tradition.
 Their theology and practice are closest to my own.
 Their theologians and their theological literature are precious and valuable to me.